averygan/bon-appetea-backend/README.md

-# mySQL hosted on Docker
+# mySQL database hosted on Docker

+4 endpoints from port 8080, linked to frontend port 5173:
+- /vendors: fetch vendors
+- /dishes: fetch dishes
+- /vendors/vn{id}: fetch vendors by id
+- /dishes/vendors/vn{id}: fetch dishes by vendor id

+Supermarkets and products are currently unused attributes that could be included in future builds.